soymadip/My-Practice-Environment/PYTHON/Notes/• Day 1-20/2 - My Python Success Story.md

-# Day 2 - My Python Success Story
+# Day 2 - Harry's Python Success Story

 # Why I love python (And you will too...)
 Welcome to Day 2 of 100 days of code.
 Let me start with a story!
 Back in my college, I used to learn C and C++ programming in depth, used to score good marks.
 I created a bunch of printing, conditionals and loop program.
 Now what?
 I wanted to benefit from the same